-- not sought to draft new rules or set substantially new expectations of firms; and - been proportionate in the application of the guidelines to minimise the risk of periods of dual running. - 1.13 Firms will be expected to apply the guidelines in a way that is appropriate to the nature, scale and complexity of their business.
-The PRA will review firms' preparations in a proportionate and risk-based manner to achieve supervisory outcomes, consistent with the PRA's overall approach to insurance supervision. - 1.14 Many of the guidelines represent good practice in conformity with existing rules and should not present an additional burden for many firms.
-As it did when developing ICAS+,(1) the PRA will consider ways that firms may be able to use their preparatory Solvency II work to meet existing regulatory requirements. - 1.15 The guidelines set out the following principles of application: - 'general phasing-in' will be applied in areas where there are different expectations regarding the firm's progress over time.
+- 2.7 In considering the PRA's strategic approach against the guidelines the PRA has: - focused on the outcomes the guidelines are intended to achieve: - focused on their preparatory nature, the fact that progress is intended to be incremental and that firms' preparations can reflect that: - sought to achieve the outcomes intended by the guidelines in a way which is consistent with existing provisions in the PRA's Handbook, current expectations of firms and the PRA's Supervisory Approach; - not sought to draft new rules or set substantially new expectations of firms; and - been proportionate in the application of the guidelines to minimise the risk of periods of dual running. - 2.8 Firms will be expected to apply the guidelines in a way that is appropriate to the nature, scale and complexity of their business.
+The PRA will review firms' preparations in a proportionate and risk-based manner to achieve supervisory outcomes, consistent with the PRA's overall approach to insurance supervision. - 2.9 Many of the guidelines represent good practice in conformity with existing rules and should not present an additional burden for firms.
+As it did when developing ICAS+, the PRA will consider ways that firms may be able to use their preparatory Solvency II work to meet existing regulatory requirements. - 2.10 The guidelines set out the following principles of application: - 'general phasing-in' will be applied in areas where there are different expectations regarding the firm's progress over time.
 For example, the 2015 ORSA should demonstrate additional progress towards Solvency II compliance when compared to the 2014 ORSA; - 'specific phasing-in' will be applied to the submission of information due to the need to establish internal processes and IT systems; and - during the preparatory period, thresholds will be applied to the submission of information to the PRA, with firms below these thresholds not being required to submit information.
-EIOPA has set these thresholds to ensure a proportionate approach to the implementation of the guidelines. - 1.16 The PRA will use its work with firms during the preparatory period to assess the progress being made by firms individually and across the industry.
+EIOPA has set these thresholds to ensure a proportionate approach to the implementation of the guidelines.

+2.11 The PRA will use its work with firms during the preparatory period to assess the progress being made by firms individually and across the industry.